nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > This function prioritises dates/time.
    e.g. "find tmr" will give a list of tasks with tomorrow's date
          but will not return tasks with "tmr" in their names
-> This function will return time.
-Avoid using digits to find task name. e.g. "find 4" will give a list of tasks due today at 0400h
+      > Therefore, avoid using digits to search for task names.
-        instead of a list of tasks with "4" in their names.
+        TypeTask will return results based on time e.g. "find 4" will give a list of tasks due today at 0400h Instead of a list of tasks with "4" in their names.
 > This function does not support searching by months.
 > This function will return the closest day from your current time. e.g. "find monday" will give you a list of tasks coming this Monday